Looking back at The Thick of It and looking forward to Veep

-At the off-centre was Hugh (Chris Langham), Minister for Social Affairs and Citizenship, but also spin doctor Malcolm Tucker (Peter Capaldi).
-Together, they drove the story — neither one fully protagonist or antagonist — through their clashing roles and personalities: worry and depression meets rage and violence, as if the show was a workplace comedy starring Eeyore and the Tasmanian Devil.
-It wasn’t only their relationship, however, that was key to the show’s success, but the whole network of relations of the core cast.
-Alongside Malcolm and Hugh were two special advisers: Hugh’s rusty retainer Glenn Cullen (James Smith), and Olly Reader (Chris Addison), your PLP Lad with a PPE; and frustrating them, civil servant Terri Coverley (Joanna Scanlon), a one-woman ‘I told you so’.
+At the off-centre of it all was Hugh (Chris Langham), Minister for Social Affairs and Citizenship, but also spin doctor Malcolm Tucker (Peter Capaldi).
+Together, they drove the story — neither one fully protagonist or antagonist — through their clashing personalities: worry and depression meets rage and violence, as if the show was a workplace comedy starring Eeyore and the Tasmanian Devil.
+It wasn’t only their relationship, however, that was key to the show’s success, but the whole network of the core cast.
+Alongside Malcolm and Hugh were two special advisers: Hugh’s rusty retainer Glenn Cullen (James Smith), and Olly Reader (Chris Addison), your PLP Lad with a PPE; and frustrating them both, civil servant Terri Coverley (Joanna Scanlon), a one-woman ‘I told you so’.

-Each was as bitchy as they were deserving of others’ bitchiness.
+Each was as bitchy as deserving of others’ bitchiness.
 Not a single one was a dud.
 Miraculously though, the same could be said of every minor character —at least to begin with — making the show a true ensemble masterpiece.
-Civil servant Robyn Murdoch was played by Polly Kemp as a permanently affronted jobsworth who compares menial tasks to slavery; while think-tanker Julius Nicholson (Alex McQueen) proved that doing a smarmy character wasn’t just about blue-sky-thinking dialogue, but having them move over a chair for a meeting in the most irritating way possible.
-And special mention must go to Jamie (Paul Higgins), Malcolm Tucker’s Scrappy-Do, a hit from his first moment on, when Malcolm asked him how a certain minister was coping and he replied: “Oh he’s shitting himself [laughs].
-He said it’s like being in the Twin Towers on 9/11 [affects Posh Old Man voice] ‘just… fucking… waiting.’”
+Civil servant Robyn Murdoch was played by Polly Kemp as a permanently affronted jobsworth who compares menial tasks to slavery; while think-tanker Julius Nicholson (Alex McQueen) proved that a smarmy character isn’t just about blue-sky-thinking dialogue, but having them move over a chair for a meeting in the most irritating possible way.
+And special mention must go to Jamie (Paul Higgins), Malcolm Tucker’s Scrappy-Do, a hit from his first moment on when Malcolm asked him how a certain minister was coping and he replied: “Oh he’s shitting himself, [laughs] he said it’s like being in the Twin Towers on 9/11 [affects Posh Old Man voice] ‘just… fucking… waiting.’”

 “That’s top swearing”

-Dialogue like Jamie’s was one reason why The Thick of It soon earned a reputation as one of the great verbal comedies.
+Dialogue like Jamie’s was a reason why The Thick of It soon earned a reputation as one of the great verbal comedies.
 (If it’s not clear by now, this article is decked out with lines from the show.)
-But then the writing is so well-tuned, so deservedly harsh — in other words so spot-on — that writing about it often just becomes a case of helplessly quoting.
+But then the writing is so well-tuned, so deservedly harsh — i.e. so spot-on — that writing about it often just becomes a case of quoting.

-What’s not as simple to get across is the quality of the show at other levels.
-It excelled at visual comedy, both in the performance and direction: Malcolm Tucker’s angry running, the way passive aggressive door-closings were used to state who was in and out of the loop.
+What’s not as simple to get across is the quality of the show on other levels.
+It excelled at visual comedy, both in the performance and direction: Malcolm Tucker’s angry running, the way passive aggressive door-closings visualised who was in and out of the loop.
 But you can’t really post quotes about structure, and paraphrased sight gags are never as funny.
 Consequently, a shallow take on The Thick of It soon emerged.

-If you ask anyone who’s heard of the show to sum it up, they might say ‘swearing’.
+If you ask fans to sum up the show for you, they might say ‘swearing’.
 They might even point to the Special episode’s infamous ‘iPod’ speech.
-One dismissal of Veep runs along these lines, as though Americans can’t do ornate swearing as well as Brits, that there is an in-built naffness to their attempts, like when they say ‘fam’, or use the word ‘wanker’, or say ‘X’ instead of ‘designer drug ecstasy’.
-This proprietorial smugness gave The Thick of It the dubious honour of being one reason why swearing here turned into a macho parlour game, the kind practised by your average Dawkins-interactor, and ending in the low form of the compound animal swearword.
+One dismissal of Veep runs along these lines, as though Americans can’t do ornate swearing as well as Brits, that there’s an in-built naffness to their attempts, like when they say ‘fam’, or ‘wanker’, or say ‘X’ instead of ‘designer drug ecstasy’.
+This proprietorial smugness gave The Thick of It the dubious honour of being one reason why swearing in the UK became a macho parlour game, the kind practised by your average Dawkins-interactor, and ending in the low form of the compound animal swearword (“fuck-puffin” etc.)

-At the same time and in a similar way, there was an elevation of the Tucker-esque savvy cynic into a political ideal, as if the show had never sent up the same (let alone, by the time of the finale, literally put the cynic in the dock).
-Soon, every other political commentator ached to write the best eye-roll of a column on the latest omnishambles by those clowns in parliament.
-By now, there are multiple roleplaying accounts of Malcolm Tucker (and later character Peter Mannion MP), tweeting sweary one-liners about Wikileaks or Jeremy Corbyn or whatever.
-It’s easy to imagine The Thick of It becoming this generation’s Blackadder — another comedy about the thickness of those in power — so prepare for years of line-for-line campus renditions.
+At the same time, and in a similar way, there was an elevation of the Tucker-esque savvy cynic into a political role model, as if the show had never sent up the same (let alone by the time of the finale literally put the cynic in the dock).
+Soon, every other commentator ached to write the best eye-roll of a column on the latest omnishambles by those clowns in parliament.
+And by now there are multiple roleplaying accounts of Malcolm Tucker (and later character Peter Mannion MP), tweeting sweary one-liners about Wikileaks or Jeremy Corbyn.
+It’s easy to imagine The Thick of It becoming this generation’s Blackadder — another comedy about the thickness of those in the midst of power — so prepare for years of line-for-line campus renditions.

-But the show itself was anything but smug or macho.
-What united its characters was a mood of stress, anxiety and depression — in a good way.
-This came out in their pettiness, their humiliations, in their scatterbrained attention to the wrong details, ranging from middle class Olly’s failed attempts at talking street, to Hugh quibbling over office furniture.
-(All he can say, after forcing Terri to take the blame for a mistake of his and watching her apology being filmed in the lobby, is: “Christ it’s those sofas again.”)
+But the show itself was anything but macho or smug.
+What united its characters was a mood of stress, anxiety and depression —but in a good way.
+This came out in their pettiness, their humiliations, in their scatterbrained attention to the wrong details, ranging from middle class Olly’s failed attempts at talking ‘street’, to Hugh quibbling over office furniture.
+(All he can say after forcing Terri to take the blame for a mistake of his then watching her apology being filmed in the lobby is: “Christ it’s those sofas again.”)
 This mood captured the measliness of the characters’ world, a place where taking a dump without reading the New Statesman was the height of luxury.
-A life in politics, the show said, is an education in bathos.
+A life in politics, said to the show, is an education in bathos.

 By contrast, someone like Chris Langham as Hugh Abbot landed every single one of his lines.
-From his citation of Derrida to justify lying about whether he’d emailed a child the word ‘cunt’, to the way he gloomily watched The Bill to get more in touch with the general public, Langham’s performance as Hugh Abbot was the kind of multi-faceted brilliance that only Julia Louise-Dreyfus in Veep could compare with him in.
-Having previously done the voice-over for fake documentary People Like Us, Langham was capable of being hilarious even off-camera.
+From his citation of Derrida to justify lying about whether he’d emailed a child the word ‘cunt’, to the way he gloomily watched The Bill to get more in touch with the British public, Langham’s performance as Hugh Abbot was the kind of multi-faceted brilliance that only Julia Louise-Dreyfus in Veep could compare with.
+Having previously done the voice-over for fake documentary People Like Us, Langham was adept at being hilarious even off-camera.
 As much as Peter Capaldi, Chris Langham had the straight-off-the-mark quality that ensured the show’s early success.
 Then Chris Langham was arrested for sexual assault and downloading child porn.
 He was acquitted of the former charges and convicted of the latter.

 Rewatching his episodes, it’s hard not to wince at lines like “registered nonce” or “I look like a disgraced geography teacher” or “I didn’t rape anyone.”
 And the sober tone to which you’re meant to switch when talking about what he did betrays the weirdness of the whole matter, the discomfort you feel when reading and writing about the case even in the context of a TV review.

-And so it might seem tasteless to pull out of the life wreckage of Chris Langham’s crimes the impact that they had on a popular BBC2 comedy.
+And so it might seem tasteless to pull out of the life wreckage of Chris Langham’s crimes the impact they had on a popular BBC2 comedy.
 But then that’s exactly what Iannucci and his team had to do.
-(Imagine a cast member of Friends had been caught with child porn just before Season 3.
+(Imagine a cast member of Friends had been caught with child porn.
 Imagine Seinfeld arrested for sexual assault.
 How would the writers have gotten around that?)
 More to the point, Iannucci and team were faced with the task of working around the indefinite absence of a cast member while his trial was ongoing and the British press were at fever-pitch.
-And to write in the knowledge that he had reached a career-high with the show, a high which might also be his point of departure (as it in fact proved).
+And to write in the knowledge that the man had reached a career-high with the show, a high which might also be his point of departure (as it in fact proved).